TelegramUpdater/TelegramUpdater/README.md

 This should work the same as before.
 (Filters are applied as attributes)

+> [!WARNING]
+> If you add scoped handlers but your `Updater` without having access to the DI (`IServiceProvider`), the updater will still try to make an instance of you scoped handler
+> if its filters passes, by its parameterless constructor.

 #### Worker service

 If your project is a worker service or anything that has HostBuilder and DI (dependency injection)